jianwen-android/notes-sst-/Computing+/Chapter 11/Chapter 11 Flashcards.md

 ## Network hub

+What is a network hub
+?
 - simplest way to connect multiple devices to the same network
-	- acts a loudspeaker
-	- it broadcasts the data to all its connected devices
+	- acts a loudspeaker by broadcasting the data to all its connected devices
 	- does not identify specific devices
 		- thus, it does not selectively forward/select data to its intended recipient sunlike switch
 	- when a hub receives a packet